Maximizing Sales with Non-Monetary Service Value

 • Test and Summarize: One of the Negotiation Behaviors, this strategy leverages active listening and relationship building.
 This involves articulating the other party’s needs and wants in your own words.
 Here, you might include a non-monetary negotiable to address specific concerns.

 • Propose Conditionally: Another Negotiation Behavior; this strategy utilizes healthy tension to unlock the power of creative thinking.
-Here is where you might propose an alternate or even Elegant Negotiable to move the discussion forward in a positive direction.
+Here is where you might propose an alternative, or even an Elegant Negotiable, to move the discussion forward in a positive direction.

 It’s important to develop quantifiable outcomes.
 Always translate non-monetary value into tangible benefits, like: